shagunattri/site/content/about.md

 Hi, I'm Shagun - Associate Product Manager at [Sennovate](https://sennovate.com) building [Sennovate+](https://plus.sennovate.com/).

-My interests are in cybersecurity and building security products.
-I'm currently building B2B product in the cybersecurity space for Identity and Access Management(IAM) and Security Operations Center(SOC) categories to optimize for better distribution and accelerate growth for Sennovate.
+My interests are in product management and building security products.
+I'm currently building a B2B product in the cybersecurity space for Identity and Access Management(IAM) and Security Operations Center(SOC) categories to optimize for better distribution and accelerate growth for Sennovate.

 I now settle with ~~Arch Linux~~ MacBook Air M1 for office work at this moment.
 My setup details are covered [here](https://shagun.xyz/posts/setup/).